ezyuzin/smart_tv/readme.md

 sometimes need to confirm twice (press enter twice)<br/>
 errour output should be redirected using 2>&1;<br/>
 for sample: ls -al / 2>&1<br/>
-otherise not displayed all errors that happend while command returned
+othewise not displayed all errors that happend while command returned